 We select our third-party service providers with care.
 We provide these third parties with the information that is necessary to enable them to provide the services for which they are engaged.
 We will take steps to ensure that they comply with their obligations under GDPR and Data Protection Legislation.

-For clients/individuals within the EEA we do not share your personal data outside of the EEA.
-Where clients/individuals are outside the EEA we ensure that the information is protected by entering into a Data Sharing Agreement which contains model EU clauses.
+For clients/individuals within the European Economic Area (EEA) we do not share your personal data outside of the EEA.
+Where clients/individuals are located outside the EEA we ensure that the information is protected by entering into a Data Sharing Agreement which contains model EU clauses.

 We may also disclose your personal information if we are required to do so under any legal obligation and may use external data for the purposes of fraud prevention and credit risk reduction, or where doing so would not infringe your rights, but is necessary and in the public interest.